Depression and Cancer

 Yes, according to researchers.
 When a person suffers from cancer and depression, treatment for the mind can give the rest of the body a huge boost.
 A study of women with advanced breast cancer, conducted at Stanford University, found that those who attended weekly support groups lived an average of 18 months longer than those who didn't.
 Although more recent research has not found such an effect on survival rates, it has shown that support groups improve quality of life for patients.

 A later study at UCLA of patients with malignant melanoma found an equally remarkable trend.
 Patients who participated in group therapy were three times more likely to be alive five to six years later than those who didn't receive therapy.

 Antidepressants may also play an important role in the fight against cancer.
 An Israeli study found that antidepressants increased the levels of natural killer-cells -- soldiers of the immune system that destroy cancer cells and other intruders -- in a group of cancer patients.

-The bottom line, according to Dr. Spiegel, is that treating depression in cancer patients not only eases symptoms of pain, nausea, and fatigue, it may help them live longer and enjoy a better quality of life.
+The bottom line is that treating depression in cancer patients not only eases symptoms of pain, nausea, and fatigue, it may help them live longer and enjoy a better quality of life.

 Can depression actually increase the risk of cancer?